Akashdeepsingh98/SSD_assgt1/README.md

  - I have used `local` keyword so that function calls to `permutate()` have unique variables that are not shared.

 # Question 3
- - **Only the first command** used in a command chain is counted, other commands executing with piping are not counted.
+ - **Only the first command** used in a chained sequence of commands are counted, other commands executing with piping are not counted.

 # Question 4
  - The script flattens **only numeric items** provided whether integer or decimal.